 “Whatever you do, don’t say anything to me about my serve.
 If I think about it, I’m in trouble.”
 Andy Roddick said this when he first met Patrick McEnroe, his Davis Cup coach.

 In a tennis world where the emphasis is on the technical aspect, there is one area that very few tennis players dare to adopt – and it pays off big time for their game.
 That is… letting things happen naturally.

 What I’m about to tell you is directed to your tennis improvement by getting you out of the normal and popular tennis culture.

 As a tennis player and coach, I have been experiencing many frustrations and successes in my own lessons with all kinds of players.

 One thing that’s certain is that all players are different and you cannot teach the same technical aspect to everyone.
 I have to pay very much attention to what works for each of my students individually.

 For example, in teaching my two daughters – Cezara (8 years old) and Bianca (6 years old)…

-Cezara, on the serve, prefers the pinpoint stance (when during the toss the back foot joins up the front foot) whereas Bianca likes the more traditional platform stance (when both feet are not moving during the toss and stand fairly close to each other).
+Cezara, on the serve, prefers the pinpoint stance (when during the toss the back foot joins up with the front foot) whereas Bianca likes the more traditional platform stance (when both feet are not moving during the toss and stand fairly close to each other).

 Cezara’s dominant elbow must elevate during the forehand ground-stroke preparation to avoid opening her racquet too much during contact; Bianca has a natural way of controlling the racquet face at contact without having to focus on the set-up.
 And so forth…

 But my ultimate point for this letter is that players should be allowed to forget about all the technical overload and focus on the outcome.